Analysis - Troubled Kodak faces UK pension woes

 However, the UK Pensions Act of 2004 gave the UK Pensions Regulator legal authority to more broadly seek financial support for pensions.

-If Kodak does file for bankruptcy protection, the Kodak UK pension trustees or UK regulators may try to exert power in the United States, as they have in the bankruptcies of Lehman Brothers LEHMQ.PK, Nortel NRTLQ.PK, Visteon and Sea Containers.
+If Kodak does file for bankruptcy protection, the Kodak UK pension trustees or UK regulators may try to exert power in the United States, as they have in the bankruptcies of Lehman Brothers, Nortel, Visteon and Sea Containers.

 Currently Lehman and Nortel's overseas counterparts are involved in a UK case that addresses whether pension fund claims can get priority over other claims in the United States.
 And, after a UK court said Sea Containers owed money to its UK pension fund, Sea Containers agreed on a settlement that included the company contributing to its UK pension fund.